Port Charlottetown Vessel Berthage and Anchorage Policy

 Pleasure vessels seeking berthage or anchorage will be accommodated on a first come, first served basis with priority being given to prearranged schedules for IOL vessels and cruise vessels and other working commercial vessels.

 NOTE: IOL and cruise vessels have berthage and anchorage priority over all other vessels.
-If a vessel is on a berth or at an anchorage, that has been reserved for an IOL vessel or cruise vessel, they will be required to shift their vessel or leave the port adequate time for CHAI to properly prepare for the arriving vessel.
-CHAI will not be held responsible for any demurrage costs that may be incurred from either the shifting vessel or the arriving vessel.
+If a vessel is on a berth or at an anchorage, that has been reserved for an IOL vessel or cruise vessel, they will be required to shift their vessel or leave the port in adequate time for Port Charlottetown to properly prepare for the arriving vessel.
+Port Charlottetown will not be held responsible for any demurrage costs that may be incurred from either the shifting vessel or the arriving vessel.

 Damage, Collision and Incidents Report Policy

-Where any vessel or barge involved in a collision with, or may have caused damage to the Charlottetown Harbour Authority wharf, floating docks, mooring buoys or any other structure, the Master shall immediately report such incident to the Terminal Operations Manager of the Charlottetown Harbour Authority.
+Where any vessel or barge involved in a collision with, or may have caused damage to the Port Charlottetown wharf, floating docks, mooring buoys or any other structure, the Master shall immediately report such incident to the Terminal Operations Manager of Port Charlottetown.